Core Program

 This research explores the deepening of mathematical sciences, which form the foundation of various disciplines, and their collaboration with diverse academic fields.
 The fundamental philosophy of the International Institute for Advanced Studies (IIAS)—"Uncovering what must be studied for the future and happiness of humanity"—refers to the act of stepping into territories where only "beast trails" (unbeaten paths) exist.
 It expresses the high expectations for experimental and adventurous research in these frontier fields, which are often difficult to conduct within existing research institutions.
 In accordance with this philosophy, this study aims to deepen mathematical methods in STEM fields such as mathematics, biology, and informatics.
 Furthermore, it seeks various mathematical approaches to humanities fields where such research has traditionally been scarce—such as literature, history, archaeology, and geography—thereby expanding the academic horizon of mathematical sciences into these unexplored territories.

 Fiscal year 2026 will be a phase for assessing the current status and exchanging information through joint discussions among researchers challenging mathematical approaches in frontier fields, with the goal of developing new mathematical methodologies.
-Specifically, the following fields and research meetings are planned.
-For each meeting, we expect the researchers to give lectures on the front lines of their research, aimed as much as possible at the general public.
+Specifically, we plan to hold research meetings in the following fields and organize public lectures to introduce the cutting edge of research to the general public.

 ①Mathematical geographical modelling